-- To promote collaborative research and capacity building between LLUH faculty and professionals who have post-baccalaureate degrees and are employed by international SDA hospitals, medical centers, medical schools or universities. - To encourage faculty to collaborate with international SDA researchers in the design of innovative, interdisciplinary research in pioneering research projects. - To develop grant preparation skills and generate preliminary data for subsequent extramural proposals.
+- To promote collaborative research and capacity building between LLUH faculty and professionals who have post-baccalaureate degrees and are employed by LLU Global Campuses or international SDA hospitals, medical centers, medical schools or universities. - To encourage faculty to collaborate with international SDA researchers in the design of innovative, interdisciplinary research in pioneering research projects. - To develop grant preparation skills and generate preliminary data for subsequent extramural proposals.